LuizAVManoel/oculus_extinguisher/README.md

 ## Input images

 <p>An image that is going to be inpainted requires a mask.
-Since the objective of this project is to inpaint an image, we decided to go through the following steps:</p>
+Based on the article, we decided to divide our work on the following steps:</p>
 <ol>
-<li>We are going to start with a simple frontal portrait and artificially add an eyeglasses mask to it.
-It's going to be our control image in order to inplement the inpainting algorithm;</li>
+<li> It's going to be our control image in order to inplement the inpainting algorithm;</li>

 <br/>